Playing small ball

 I don’t know if Chase will ever take my fatherly encouragement to chase his dreams.
 Yet in all likelihood, if he tries, he will fail and then he will get frustrated and then he will entertain self-doubt.
 Just like his dad.

 But I want to remind him–and myself again–when chasing your dreams, sometimes you need to stop romanticizing about hitting a home run.
-Sometimes you just need patient and play small ball.
+Sometimes you just need to be patient and play small ball.

 If you like this post, you may also like: